ainagari/ainagari.github.io/index.md

 <img align="left" style="padding-right: 30px" src="pic_mx.jpg">

-Since September 2021, I'm a postdoctoral researcher at [Télécom-Paris](https://www.telecom-paris.fr/) working with Chloé Clavel and Matthieu Labeau.
+Since September 2021, I've been a postdoctoral researcher working with Chloé Clavel and Matthieu Labeau, first at [Télécom-Paris](https://www.telecom-paris.fr/) and now with the [ALMAnaCH](https://almanach.inria.fr/index-fr.html) team at INRIA, in Paris.

 I did my PhD at the [LISN](https://www.lisn.upsaclay.fr/) lab (former LIMSI), [Paris-Saclay University](https://www.universite-paris-saclay.fr/en), under the supervision of Marianna Apidianaki and Alexandre Allauzen.
 My thesis, defended in June 2021, addresses the representation of different aspects of word meaning in neural language models.
 It was part of the ANR [MultiSem](https://sites.google.com/view/multisem/home) project.